jsalinas212/pihole_blocklist/README.md

 # Blocked Domains List

-Domains that I have come across to Block
+Domains that I have come across to compile as a blocklist for my pihole instance.

 Created by an0malous_